e+ Ticketing Guide (with Love Live! event ticket info)

 • If you can go to Japan during the payment period: Choose conbini (convenience store) payment and do the payment yourself.
 7-11 usually accepts foreign credit cards.
 You can also use a virtual credit card, as in the next item.

-• If you can go to Japan before the payment period, but have to leave before it: Make a virtual credit card (e.g. LINE Pay, Vandle) and load money onto it at a conbini or ATM.
+• If you can go to Japan before the payment period, but have to leave before it: Make a virtual credit card (e.g. Vandle) and load money onto it at a conbini or ATM.
 Make sure you have enough money on it for all the tickets you plan to pay for.
 (Bonus: if you win, your card will be charged before the actual results announcement; at earliest, 1-2 days before.)

 • If you will not be in Japan before the payment deadline: You must find someone in Japan to either do the payment at a conbini or load your virtual credit card.